bookieio/Bookie/docs/extensions.rst

   *Hint* good reviews would be appreciated!
 - To get the development version of the extension (to use with the develop branch) use the url: http://files.bmark.us/chrome_ext.crx
 - Updates currently need to be done manually

 Setting up
 ----------
 In order to setup the extension you'll need to set a couple of options.
-To pull up the options page right-click on the extension in the toolbar and select the *Options* menu.
+To pull up the options page right-click on the extension in the tool bar and select the *Options* menu.

 API Url
     set this to the installed url for your bookie instance.
-In dev mode it's `127.0.0.1:6543`.
+In dev mode it's `127.0.0.1:6543/api/v1`.
 If you do not set the api url you should get an error about not being able to find a bookie instance at that url.

 API Key